watchfulli/XCloner-Wordpress/README.txt

    * Received email notifications of created backups
    * Generate automatic backups based on cronjobs, it can run daily, weekly, monthly or even hourly
    * Restore your backups locally or to a remote location, XCloner will attempt to extract the backup archive files for you, as well as import the mysql dump and update the Wordpress config details
-   * Upload your backups to Remote Storage locations supporting FTP, SFTP, Dropbox, AWS, Azure Blob, BackBlaze, WebDAV, Google Drive and many more to come
+   * Upload your backups to Remote Storage locations supporting FTP, SFTP, Dropbox, AWS, Azure Blob, Backblaze, WebDAV, Google Drive and many more to come
    * Watch every step of XCloner through it's built in debugger
    * Althrough we have optimized XCloner to run properly on most hosts, we give Developers options to customize it's running speed and avoid backup timeouts, all from the XCloner Config-> System Options
    * Ability to split backups into multiple smaller parts if a certain size limit is reached